 Have you ever made New Year’s resolutions, with the best intentions but never kept them?
-Typically, New Year’s resolutions lack clarity and sometimes intention as well as create expression.
+Typically, New Year’s resolutions lack clarity and could use some creative visualization.
 This workshop will encourage you to create a picture of your life and goals from this day forward with clarity, intention, and a little creativity thrown in as well.
-It is a fun and fellowship filled time where we will create a vision board for the next steps in our lives and enjoy being with each other in the process.
+This workshop is a fun and fellowship filled time where we will create a vision board for the next steps in our lives and enjoy being with each other in the process.
 You will leave with a completed vision board.

 This class is for participants 18+, and students will need to provide some supplies.

 Supplies to bring:

 -Magazines that you enjoy looking through and are willing to cut up

 -Computer images may be used as well so print them off and bring whatever interests you